shekelyan/sampleiterator/README.md

 Step 1 of the Hidden Shuffle Algorithm counts the number of hot<->cold swaps:

 - (exploits that number of cards following 'hot->hot' path can be determined efficiently)
-- determine the number *H* that counts the random number of cold<->hot swaps by generating a random number that follows the appropriate [distribution](https://en.wikipedia.org/wiki/Poisson_binomial_distribution)
+- determine the number *H* that counts the random number of hot<->cold swaps by generating a random number that follows the appropriate [distribution](https://en.wikipedia.org/wiki/Poisson_binomial_distribution)
 - that means that exactly *n-H* cards go 'hot->hot' (they never enter a cold position)
 - that means that exactly *H* cards go 'cold->hot' or 'hot->cold->hot'

 Step 2 of the Hidden Shuffle Algorithm determines which cold positions are involved in hot<->cold swaps and samples them, while simultaneously counting the number of hot->cold->hot instances:

 - (exploits that you can determine cold positions independently and all cold positions are equally likely)
-- determine the random *H* cold positions involved in 'cold<->hot' swaps by:
+- determine the random *H* cold positions involved in hot<->cold swaps by:
   - using [order statistics](https://en.wikipedia.org/wiki/Order_statistic#Order_statistics_sampled_from_a_uniform_distribution) to generate *H* independent random numbers between *0* and *1* in descending order
   - scaling (and rounding) those *0* to *1* values to random cold positions in descending order
     - (those random cold positions correspond to cards taking the path 'cold->hot')
   - counting repeated cold positions towards cards taking the path 'hot->cold->hot' (increasing the *L* number)
-  - (for involved cold position *c* the first cold<->hot swap means that *c* takes 'cold->hot' path, but additional cold<->hot swaps mean that the current initially hot card at *c* takes 'hot->cold->hot' path through position *c* as it is being swapped back into a hot position)
+  - (for involved cold position *c* the first hot<->cold swap means that *c* takes 'cold->hot' path, but additional hot<->cold swaps mean that the current initially hot card at *c* takes a 'hot->cold->hot' path through cold position *c* as it is being swapped back into a hot position)

 Step 3 of the Hidden Shuffle Algorithm determines which hot positions end up again in a hot position and samples them: